mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 ### Deep Learning with JavaScript

 You can now do _some_ Deep Learning in JavaScript with [Tensorflow.js](https://js.tensorflow.org) (and if that's too low-level for you [there's an abstraction for it](https://ml5js.org/)) and [Brain.js](https://github.com/BrainJS/brain.js).

-Why even mention JavaScript, in a article about Deep Learning?
+But, why even mention JavaScript, in a article about Deep Learning?
 Mainly due to its meteoric rise in [popularity](https://insights.stackoverflow.com/survey/2018#most-popular-technologies) across the stack.
 Many developers are familiar with JS and it's a great, low-barrier, entry into DL.

 If JavaScript is your thing, **this is the path of least resistance** to get your feet wet.
 You can experiment with these libraries and be amazed with what you can achieve with a few lines of JS.
 Here is a [course for Tensorflow.js](http://deeplizard.com/learn/playlist/PLZbbT5o_s2xr83l8w44N_g3pygvajLrJ-) and [one for Brain.js](https://scrimba.com/g/gneuralnetworks).
 There is also a [Deep Learning with JavaScript](https://www.manning.com/books/deep-learning-with-javascript) book, by the authors of TensorFlow.

 It's positively impressive that we can do Deep Learning in JavaScript, but the learning resources are limited, _for now_.
 As mentioned earlier, Python rules Deep Learning, in terms of its [ecosystem](https://github.com/josephmisiti/awesome-machine-learning/blob/master/README.md#python), learning-resources, finding help online and **performance**.
 DL depends on massive data sets, which in turn require significant processing power--namely, powerful GPUs.
 JavaScript libraries typically use WebGL from within the browser to access the GPU, but that doesn't unleash the GPU's full potential.

 > "In our experience, for inference, TensorFlow.js with WebGL is 1.5-2x slower than TensorFlow Python with AVX.
 For training, we have seen small models train faster in the browser and large models train up to 10-15x slower in the browser, compared to TensorFlow Python with AVX." --[Tensorflow.js](https://js.tensorflow.org/faq/)